Health & Safety

 Q: Should my family leave the house during pest control treatment?

 For general pest control treatment, you do not have to leave the house.
-If your home is being treated for bed bugs or fleas, you should plan to be gone for the duration of the service.
+If your home is being treated for bed bugs, fleas, or a fumigation, you should plan to be gone for the duration of the service.
+Your technician will plan with you beforehand if you will need to be away from the treated area for longer.

 Q: Does the technician have to go inside my home?